 Shelters have the animals' best interests at heart.
 They want to see their pets go to loving, permanent homes where they will be properly cared for.
-The can be extensive and take some time.
+The process of adopting a pet from a shelter can be extensive and take some time.
 To help ensure that their pets are matched with responsible, appropriate owners, shelters often have a screening process in place.

 The screening process benefits both the pet and the potential adopter; it helps to increase the likelihood that you will go home with a pet that's right for your family, and one that fits your lifestyle.